PederEspen/tdt4250.project/README.md

 ### Table

-For visualizing the different stores in this project we used a table.
-As you can see in the picture below, we first visualize all stores in the database and then we the different orders a store currenctly have.
+For visualizing the different stores in this project table is used.
+The picture below visualizes all stores in the database and the different sales (as orders).
 ![](Images/TableExample.png)

 For this table we included a conditional style which changes the color of the table if the number of orders within a store is greater then two.
 As you can see in the picture above, the first two stores has a grey color since they only have two orders, whereas the remaining four stores has a blue color.